Skip to main content

 Pathophysiology of Peptic Ulcer Disease - Helen M. Shields, MD

-Peptic Ulcer Hemorrhage: Diagnosis and Management - Dennis M. Jensen, MD
+Peptic Ulcer Hemorrhage – Diagnosis and Management - Dennis M. Jensen, MD

-Motility Disorders: Gastroparesis, Functional Dyspepsia, Ileus - Braden Kuo, MD, MSc
+Motility Disorders – Gastroparesis, Functional Dyspepsia, Ileus - Braden Kuo, MD, MSc

 Malabsorption and Nutrition - Henry J. Binder, MD

-Viral/Bacterial Gastroenteritis - Jason B. Harris, MD
+Viral/Bacterial Gastroenteritis - Jason B. Harris, MD, MPH

-Constipation/Diarrhea - Lawrence R. Schiller, MD
+Constipation and Diarrhea - Lawrence R. Schiller, MD

-Celiac Disease, Nonceliac Gluten Sensitivity - Peter H.R.
-Green, MD
+Celiac Disease and Gluten Sensitivity - Peter H. R. Green, MD

 Colon